Last updated: June 2026

 Types of Multifamily We Buy

-We purchase 2-20 unit properties throughout Florida:
+We review 2-20 unit properties in Florida, including:

 Duplexes